THEFEBGUY/febgrid/README.md

 - Everything is AI-readable.
 - Everything contributes to Company Memory.

+All of the Project is Built with Codex with the help of GPT-5.6 SOL Model.

 ## Phase 1 Scope

 Phase 1 focuses on the backend foundation: